General Rules of Sweep Rowing

 During the race, strategic thinking is key.
 Consider factors like wind direction, current strength, and your competitors' positions.
 Use this information to adjust your race tactics accordingly.
 Remember to pace yourself and conserve energy for crucial moments.
 Be prepared to adapt to changing conditions and be flexible with your strategy if needed.
 Effective communication within your team is essential to ensure everyone is on the same page and working towards a common goal.

-Also Read General Rules of Windsurfing
+Also Read General Rules of Open Water Swimming

 As you approach the finish line, give it your all.
 Push through any fatigue and maintain a strong, steady rhythm.
 Follow the designated course and avoid obstructing other boats.
 After crossing the finish line, be mindful of other crews still racing and proceed to the recovery area promptly.
 By following these regatta etiquette and rules, you can navigate the competition smoothly and maximize your chances of success.